-We will only undertake basic enquiries to help determine whether is any foundation to the allegation.
+We will only undertake basic enquiries to help determine whether there is any foundation to the allegation.

-The LADO for Telford & Wrekin Council is Glenn Ashbrooke who will be informed of all allegations that come to our attention and appear to the meet the criteria set out in part four, section one of KCSIE, so they can consult police and children's social care services as appropriate.
-All LADO referrals must be made via Family Connect.
+The LADO for Telford & Wrekin Council is Glenn Ashbrooke who will be informed of all allegations that come to our attention and appear to the meet the criteria set out in Part Four, Section One of KCSIE, so they can consult police and children's social care services as appropriate.
+All LADO referrals must be made via Family Connect, unless the subject child is open to a social worker and then the LADO referral must be made via the child's allocated social worker.

-The governing body school at each governors will be notified of any allegations or low-level concerns at each scheduled meeting.
+The Academy Trust Board will be notified of any allegations or low-level concerns at each scheduled meeting.
 The governor responsible for safeguarding will be informed soon after the allegation or low-level concern has been received.
 Their role is not to know details of the persons or concern but to ensure policies and procedures are adhered to and to provide relevant support.

-We will make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned.
+We will make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.